How to fill an empty points with dotted lines in .NET MAUI Cartesian Charts?

 Conclusion

-I hope you enjoyed learning about how to fill an empty area with dotted lines in .NET MAUI Chart (SfCartesianChart).
+I hope you enjoyed learning how to fill an empty area with dotted lines in .NET MAUI Chart (SfCartesianChart).

-If you have any queries or require clarifications, please let us know in comments below.
+Please let us know in the comments section if you have any queries or require clarification.
 You can also contact us through our support forums, Direct-Trac, or feedback portal.
 We are always happy to assist you!